We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • spiritual and cultural development – providing opportunities for participation in cultural or spiritual groups and activities that are in keeping with the expectations of te tamaiti or rangatahi and their caregiver

-• contact — making all decisions regarding contact with family and whānau and abiding by any court order about contact.
+• contact – making all decisions regarding contact with whānau or family and abiding by any court order about contact.

-The goals and objectives for te tamaiti and their whānau or family must be recorded in a section 128 plan for implementation of orders.
+The goals and objectives for te tamaiti or rangatahi and their whānau or family must be recorded in a section 128 plan for implementation of orders.
 For tamariki in care, their All About Me plan is the primary plan we work from, and supports any overarching family group conference or court plan.

 Policy: All About Me plan